bhisaac/5eFP/5eFP-SRD.md

 During a campfire encounter, one PC volunteers to set the scene and drives the initial interaction while the others join in and play with the focus created in the story.
 Typically, the volunteer desires to initiate a specific kind of roleplaying scenario.
 PCs can have conversations, plan their next move, talk to locals, gather clues, share a meal, play games, and more.

 When you discover a campfire encounter, you can use it immediately or wait and use it later.
-You can only use it immediately if your party is not already in an encounter or the party token is not next to an unresolved foothold or setting requirement.
+You can only use it immediately if your party is not already in an encounter or the group token is not next to an unresolved foothold or setting requirement.
 If you use the campfire encounter immediately, your party gets the benefits of a short rest without it counting toward the total number of short rests available in the game session.

 Discard any unused campfires on recall.